An iterative technique for bounding derivatives of solutions of Stein equations: Introduction

 These higher order Stein operators have simple coefficients, so bounding the quantity $\mathbb{E}[Lf(W)]$ via various coupling techniques is often quite tractable.
 However, solving the Stein equation and obtaining estimates for the derivatives of the solution is often a challenging problem.
 Indeed, to date, there do not exist uniform bounds for the derivatives of the solution of the general variance-gamma Stein equation.

 This paper is to some extent motivated by this challenge.
 In this paper, we introduce a simple iterative technique for bounding derivatives of solutions of Stein equations.
 We introduce the technique in Section 2 and consider applications of it in Section 3.
 Given a bound on just the solution or some of its lower order derivatives, the iterative procedure allows one to deduce bounds for derivatives of any order in terms of supremum norms of the derivatives of $h$.
 The technique allows us to obtain bounds for derivatives of any order of the solutions of many of the Stein equations from the literature.
 Such bounds have previously only been obtained for the solutions of the Stein equations for the normal and multivariate normal \cite{daly}, \cite{gaunt rate}, \cite{goldstein1}, \cite{lefevre}, gamma \cite{gaunt chi square}, \cite{luk} and beta distributions \cite{dobler beta}.
+In this paper, we restrict our attention to Stein equations of continuous distributions, but it should be noted that our iterative technique can be applied analogously to solutions of Stein equations for discrete distributions.
+However, one can obtain bounds on higher order forward differences of the solution trivially via the triangle inequality given either a bound on the solution or its first forward difference, without needing to apply our iterative technique.

 The power of the technique is particularly well demonstrated if we consider the variance-gamma Stein equation.
 For this Stein equation, our iterative procedure reduces the problem of bounding derivatives of any order of the solution to just bounding the solution and its first derivative.
 This is a tractable problem, and we obtain uniform bounds for these quantities in Section 3.
 On the other hand, bounding even the second and third derivatives via analytic calculations may require very involved calculations; see Section 3 and Appendix D of \cite{gaunt thesis}.